 1. It’s the Antioxidants, Baby

-Tea contains unique antioxidants that help protect the body’s cells from dangerous and unstable free radicals.
-These antioxidants are the main source of tea’s healthy powers, particularly epigallocatechin gallate (EGCG), a special antioxidant found in tea.
+Tea contains unique antioxidants that help protect the body's cells from dangerous and unstable free radicals.
+These antioxidants are the main source of tea's health benefits, particularly epigallocatechin gallate (EGCG), a special antioxidant found in tea.